SSDRC

 Social Security always evaluates an individual’s work when they file for disability.
 The definition of disability for Social Security purposes includes the inability to work at a substantial gainful activity (SGA) level for twelve continuous months or the expectation that a person will be unable to perform SGA-level work actvity for twelve continuous months due to a medically determinable mental or physical impairment.

 SGA, or Substantial gainful activity, is a monthly earnings amount that Social Security sets each year as an amount of earnings that can be considered self-supporting.
-In fact, Social Security disability is more concentrated on an individual being unable to perform substantial work activity rather than their specific impairment.
+In fact, Social Security Disability is more concentrated on an individual being unable to perform substantial work activity rather than their specific impairment.

 To reiterate, Social Security always looks at an individual’s work and work history to some degree.
 Actually, there are plenty of individuals who might meet the criteria established in a Social Security impairment listing (listings are approval criteria for certain mental and physical conditions), but do not qualify for disability benefits because they are still working over the SGA amount.